Clemson OL transfer will finish his career with the Gators

 A three-star prospect from the 2019 class, Boateng redshirted during his first season with the Tigers but logged 21 snaps over a four-game span.
 He was an ACC Honor Roll selection that year as well.

 As for the 2020 season, Boateng played in just one contest, logging five repetitions in Clemson's 52-17 victory over Pittsburgh.
-He is entering his redshirt sophomore campaign and expected to practice with the Gators this week.
+He is entering his redshirt sophomore campaign and expected to practice with the Gators during fall camp.

 A graduate of Fort Lauderdale (Fla.)
 High, Boateng was a signing day surprise for Dabo Swinney's program.
 He entered the final stretch with a final three of Maryland, Arizona and Florida Atlantic but ultimately pounced on a scholarship offer from the Tigers during the morning of the early signing period.